PX4/PX4-Devguide/en/airframes/adding_a_new_frame.md

 The airframe meta data is bundled in the .px4 firmware file (which is a zipped JSON file).

 > **Note** Ensure to flash the resulting .px4 file in QGroundControl (custom file option) to load the meta data into the application.
-The new airframe will then be available in the user interface.
+The new airframe will then be available in the user interface once you restart QGroundControl.